 So, what is a dad joke?
 It is a simple, often silly, observation about life or play on words.
 Think of it as a dad koan or haiku.
 Puns form a vast subset within the dad joke universe.
 The intellectual level of such jokes is approximately seventh grade.
 Still, dad jokes sit higher in the humor hierarchy than fart jokes even though there may be occasional overlap.
 This is especially true if the dad in question is wont to say things like, “There’s something rotten in the state of Denmark.”
 Fart jokes, incidentally, appear to be universal.
 Everyone laughs at them, even in New Caledonia.

 Without further hairdo, I present some of the memorable dad jokes submitted for International Dad’s Day.
 Get your whoopee cushion ready.

-A guy named Joe Turd goes to court to have his name changed.
+- A guy named Joe Turd goes to court to have his name changed.
 The judge says, “I don’t blame you.
 With a name like that, I’d change it, too.
-What do you want to change it to?”
+What do you want it changed to?”
 “Bill.”